-Reduced distances will be considered in respect of higher density schemes or compact infill sites where innovative design solutions are used to maintain a high standard of privacy in line with the provisions of the Urban Design Manual as detailed above.
+Section 10 of the Urban Design Manual (2009) addresses privacy and amenity.
+A separation distance of 22 metres should generally be provided between directly opposing above ground floor windows to maintain privacy.
+Reduced distances will be considered in respect of higher density schemes or compact infill sites where innovative design solutions are used to maintain a high standard of privacy.